Christopher Robin (film): Plot

-Christopher Robin is leaving for boarding school, so his friends from the Hundred Acre Wood – Winnie the Pooh, Piglet, Eeyore, Tigger, Rabbit, Kanga, Roo and Owl – throw him a goodbye party.
-Christopher comforts Pooh and tells him that he will never forget him.

-Christopher's rough experiences in boarding school and the sudden death of his father force him to mature quickly and he soon forgets the Hundred Acre Wood and his friends there.
-He grows up, marries architect Evelyn, has a daughter named Madeline and serves in the British Army during World War II.
-After the war, he works as Director of Efficiency at Winslow Luggages in London.
-He neglects his family due to his demanding job and plans to send Madeline to boarding school, just as he was.
-With the company hitting hard times, Christopher's superior, Giles Winslow Jr., tells him to decrease expenditures by 20%, largely by choosing which employees to lay off, and to present his plan on Monday.
-This causes Christopher to miss joining his family at their countryside cottage in Sussex for a summer-ending weekend.
+After his living toy friends from the Hundred Acre Wood throw him a farewell party before he departs for boarding school, Christopher Robin reassures Winnie the Pooh that he will never forget him.
+Nevertheless, his rough experiences at school and his father's death force his maturation, and he soon forgets his Hundred Acre Wood friends.
+He later marries architect Evelyn, has a daughter named Madeline, serves in the British Army during World War II, and gets a job as Director of Efficiency at Winslow Luggages in London, unintentionally neglecting his family.
+Christopher's superior, Giles Winslow Jr., tells him to decrease expenditures by 20%, largely by choosing which employees to lay off, and to present his plan on Monday.
+Christopher misses joining his family at their countryside cottage in Sussex for a summer-ending weekend.

-When Pooh awakens the next morning and is unable to find his friends, he decides to travel through the door through which Christopher Robin was known to emerge, and finds himself in London.
-He reunites with Christopher, who is shocked to see Pooh, but takes him back to his London home.
-After a night and morning of chaos, Christopher escorts Pooh back to Sussex on the next train.

-After sneaking past Christopher's cottage, the two enter the Hundred Acre Wood.
-Christopher becomes exasperated by Pooh's absent-mindedness and fear of Heffalumps and Woozles.
-Pooh, in trying to return Christopher's compass to him, trips into Christopher's briefcase and his papers spill onto the ground.
-Christopher lashes out at Pooh, declaring he is not a child anymore, before they are separated in the fog.
-He falls into a Heffalump trap, which is flooded by rainfall, soaking him and his belongings.
+The next morning, Pooh wakes up to find his friends are missing.
+Looking for them, he enters a door that Christopher normally came out of, and finds himself in London.
+He reunites with Christopher, who is shocked to see Pooh but takes him home and, the following day, rides with him back to Sussex on the next train.
+Passing by the cottage, they enter the Hundred Acre Wood.
+Pooh, attempting to return Christopher's compass, trips into Christopher's briefcase, spilling his papers.
+Christopher angrily reminds Pooh that he has matured, before they are separated in the fog.
+Christopher falls into a Heffalump trap, which is flooded by rainfall.